 As the Call Drop Rate goes up or ASR goes down, agent utilization goes down.
 It’s an inverse relationship that has been a part of call center operations management for decades.
 Most call center managers don’t think to investigate the root cause of why so many calls are dropping, when the culprit might be with the way in which the calls are connecting in the first place.

-It’s been established that using a multi-carrier, robust dialing plan well planned strategy, and IP-supported connection technology is what makes the difference.
+It’s been established that using a multi-carrier, a robust dialing plan, and a well planned calling strategy is what makes the difference.

 Reason #3: Factors that contribute to Connection Rate issues often impact other KPIs.